Bias Reporting & Prevention

 Answer

-The Bias Response Team is composed of staff from the three responsible units from the tool.
-Members of the Bias Response Team review and respond to all reports received through the Bias Reporting Tool.
+The Bias Support Team is composed of staff from the three responsible units from the tool.
+Members of the Bias Support Team review and respond to all reports received through the Bias Reporting Tool.

-- Dr. Jessica Joslin, Director of UIC Dialogue Initiative and Diversity Education, Office of the Dean of Students
+- Raul Fernandez, Assistant Dean of Students, Office of the Dean of Students

 - Donald Kamm, Director and Title IX Coordinator, Office for Access and Equity